-My color darkroom work began with the then new Cibachrome photographic paper as that was the first to offer relative permanence in a direct print.
-Exposures were very long and control difficult.
-Later, when the product was relabeled as Ilfochrome, my print mastery was recognized internationally by Ilford in Switzerland.
-Then Epson first used the designation Photo for one of its inkjet printers, and I bought a computer.
-Even with the 35mm film scanned at the highest possible resolutions though, I continued to use a LightJet digital laser printer for a true photographic (light exposure) exhibition print.
-Not only did that provide an incredible sharpness, and at increased sizes, but more importantly the level of control was also better than what I might have dreamed.
-In layers to deconstruct the image for hue, saturation, and luminance, while separately for each necessary portion of an image, completely correct relationships for color and tone are achieved.
-With other techniques too, I spend uncounted hours.
-The mind's eye of experience must be used as the final product exceeds the original capture capacity of the film.
-For example, the result is a brightness of light on the surface of a lake that is manifest, the depth in an object or scene becomes evident.
-In 2002 this work was featured in the book Mastering Digital Printing, the first published on the subject.
+My color work began with the new Cibachrome photographic paper as that was the first to offer relative permanence in a direct print from slides.
+Exposures were very long and with something called reciprocity setting in control became extremely difficult.
+Bad color, no detail in the shadows.
+But the color was often brilliant too.
+Eventually, my print mastery would be recognized by the Swiss company Ilford in its International Cibachrome Grant competition.
+Then when Epson first used the designation Photo for one of its inkjet printers, I bought a computer.
+With the 35mm film now scanned at the highest possible resolutions though, I continued to use a LightJet digital laser printer for a truly photographic (light exposure) exhibition print.
+Not only did that provide an incredible sharpness, and at increased sizes, but more importantly the level of control was better than what I might have dreamed.
+In layers to deconstruct the image for hue, saturation, and luminance, often separately for portions of an image, completely correct relationships for color and tone are achieved.
+With a multiplicity of technique, I might spend uncounted hours.
+The mind's eye of experience in looking is a crucial ingredient.
+For example, the result may be a brightness of light on the surface of a lake that is manifest, the depth in a color object or scene becomes evident.
+In 2002 this work was featured in Mastering Digital Printing, the first real textbook published on this subject.

 I changed again once Epson replaced its dye based inks with stable pigments, and archival papers for photography soon followed.
 The ten ink printers enable a color subtlety which can encompass the film’s entire gamut.
 Now you can see all the detail and range of color of that original slide.
 All prints are made on the latest Epson Stylus Pro 7900 using the Ultrachrome HDR ink set.
 They are, more simply, pigment prints.